IDAES/idaes-pse/docs/explanations/components/index.rst

 .. rubric:: Data Management Framework

-The :ref:`Data Management Framework <explanations/components/dmf/index:Data Management Framework>` is used to manage all the data needed by the platform, including flowsheets, models, and results.
+The :ref:`Data Management Framework <explanations/components/dmf/index:Data Management Framework>` is used to manage data needed by the platform.
 It stores metadata and data in persistent storage.